Previous dayApril 11, 2026Next day

 19.3 km37--✓ ReviewedUSGS →

-On April 11, 2026 at 18:12 UTC, a magnitude 3.2 earthquake struck 28 km NW of Trinidad, CA. Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-Nearby residents submitted 37 felt reports to the USGS DYFI platform.
-The hypocenter lay at 19.3 km, placing this in the shallow crustal category.
+A magnitude 3.2 earthquake was recorded 28 km NW of Trinidad, CA on April 11, 2026 at 18:12 UTC.
+Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
+The event generated 37 citizen felt reports to the USGS.
+At a depth of 19.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 41.258°N, -124.353°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 41.258°, -124.353°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11